 The area of Krobo is famous all around the world for its beads.
 Here they are produced and used for cults and aesthetic purposes.
-We will visit a factory specialized in their production and even follow the process of making one!
-The craftsmen have been making beads following the same long lasting technique for centuries.
-They use scrap glass that is first grounded into a fine powder then meticulously made into patterns and placed into hand--made clay moulds covered in kaolin.
-Beads are cooked then decorated, washed and eventually strung.
+We will visit a factory specialized in the production of those beads and even follow the process of making one!
+The craftsmen have been making beads following the same long lasting traditional technique for centuries.
+They use scrap glass that is grounded into a fine powder.
+The glass powder is then meticulously made into patterns and placed into hand-made clay moulds covered in kaolin.
+The beads are cooked then decorated, washed and eventually strung.